 Diffusion: Since view windows are within the occupants' normal field of view, the contrast between the bright window area and other interior surfaces can create glare.
-Use exterior shading devices such overhangs or fins, or use landscaping, to eliminate direct penetration sun reduce and brightness.
-Deeply
+Use exterior shading devices such overhangs or fins, or use landscaping, to eliminate direct sun penetration reduce and brightness.
 Deeply splayed walls or mullions will also reduce glare.